yarlson/yarlson-dev/content/blog/gold-standard-cli-design-principles.md

 **Trade-offs:**

-- Native binaries (Go, Rust) start in <50ms
+- Native binaries (Go, Rust) start in \<50ms
 - Python with heavy imports: 200-500ms
 - JVM-based tools: 500-2000ms

 For frequently used commands, startup latency compounds.
 If you must use a slow runtime, implement a daemon mode where the first invocation starts a background process and subsequent calls use IPC to the running daemon.

-For long-running operations, use optimistic UI—acknowledge the command immediately on stderr ("Request queued...") before the operation completes to prevent the appearance of a hung process.
+For long-running operations, use **Optimistic UI**—acknowledge the command immediately on stderr ("Request queued...") before the operation completes to prevent the appearance of a hung process.

 ## Standard Interface Patterns